kaifsiddiquei/GITBOOK/core-features/communication-interaction/ama-sessions.md

 # AMA Sessions

-Ask Me Anything (AMA) sessions are a cornerstone of Web3 community engagement, and DEXGO provides specialized tools to make these interactive Q&A sessions more effective, engaging, and accessible.
+Ask Me Anything (AMA) sessions are a cornerstone of Web3 community engagement, and DecNect provides specialized tools to make these interactive Q&A sessions more effective, engaging, and accessible.
 Our AI-enhanced AMA platform transforms traditional Q&A into dynamic, multilingual, and intelligent community interactions.

-## What Makes DEXGO AMAs Special?
+## What Makes DecNect AMAs Special?

 ### AI-Powered Question Management
 - **Smart Question Categorization**: AI automatically categorizes questions by topic